tgscan-dev/tg-insight/README.md

-# TG-Insight - Telegram Group/Channel Natural Language Mining
+# TG-Insight - Analyze text in Telegram groups and channels for valuable insights.

 TG-Insight is a powerful project designed for natural language mining on Telegram groups and channels.